Chase Sapphire Reserve Versus Preferred – Which Is Best?

 - Priority Pass Select Membership (worth $99 per year)

-If you’re not familiar with Priority Pass, it’s the handy card that gets you entry into more than 1,300 airport lounges worldwide.
+If you’re not familiar with Priority Pass, it’s the handy card that gives you access to more than 1,300 airport lounges worldwide.
 Airport lounges can be a lifesaver for long-haul or connecting flights.
 All of them have food and drinks, and many offer alcohol.
-Then there are workstations, showers and so on.
+Then there are workstations, showers, and so on.
 Your Priority Pass is good for you and one guest.

 Assuming you use these benefits, you’ll offset the annual fee.